mk-fg/python-onedrive/README.md

 	Workaround in place is to fallback to (experimental at the moment of writing - 2014-11-23) [BITS API](https://gist.github.com/rgregg/37ba8929768a62131e85) for larger files,
-	but it has a few issues, documented in [#34](https://github.com/mk-fg/python-onedrive/issues/34).
+	but it has a few issues, mentioned below.

 * Be very careful using this module on Windows - it's very poorly tested there, which is apparent from several serious issues that's been reported - see commit